garmin/connectiq-apps/README.md

 # connectiq-apps
-A collection of Connect IQ apps.
+A collection of Connect IQ apps and libraries.